ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - Once docker is started, it will run in the background but also give you a GUI (Docker Desktop) in which you can configure some settings, such the the RAM of the container (3 GB is fine).
 However, most of the interaction will be done in the commandline (power shell in Win10)

 ### Running the container
-- Create a new directory/folder that will contain all files related to touchterrain, such as the github repo clone or your STL or geotiff files.
-For example: `C:\Users\chris\TouchTerrain` or `/Users/chris/TouchTerrain`
+- Create a new directory/folder that will contain any data you want to transfer in and out of the container once it's running, such as STL files you've created or geotiff files you want to use with TouchTerrain.
+Example: `C:\Users\chris\TTdata` or `/Users/chris/TTdata`

 #### Download the image and run the container
-- To get the image, go into a terminal (MacOS or Linux) or Powershell window (Windows) while docker is running and type:
+- To get the image, go into a terminal on your "outside" OS (termain for MacOS, Powershell for Windows), while the docker app is running and type:
 ```console
 docker pull chharding/touchterrain_jupyter
 ```